jm3/todayilearned/content/learnings/comments-in-hugo-templates.md

 Commenting in web pre-processors can be complicated because there's so many layers and steps of interpolation.
 Hugo is no exception.

-Hugo automaticalyl strips HTML comment tags.
+Hugo automatically strips HTML comment tags.
 If you need to add an HTML comment to your Hugo templates that doesn't get stripped, you can use [this syntax][docs]: